 Regular Exercise Means I Can Eat What I Want and Not Gain Weight, Right?

 Wrong.
 It's easy to overestimate the amount of calories you burn while working out.

 You should adjust your calorie intake if you're engaging in serious training, such as for a triathlon, where you might be working out more than once a day.
 Recovery nutrition is necessary if you are an athlete participating in strenuous activity, especially if you are participating in multiple events in the same day.
 For the casual exerciser working out for an hour or less, a healthy balanced diet will work just fine.

 Is Chocolate Milk Really an Athlete's Best Friend?

 Because of its favorable carbohydrate and protein content, chocolate milk is indeed an effective recovery aid, but it's not your only choice.
-Replacing fluid lost during a workout should be first priority.
+Replacing fluid lost during a workout should be your first priority.
 Plain water and water-rich foods such as fruit are good choices.
 Be sure to eat a balanced meal within a couple hours of working out to help muscles recover.
-For strenuous workouts, carbohydrate should be consumed within 30 minutes of finishing the workout.
+For strenuous workouts, carbohydrates should be consumed within 30 minutes of finishing the workout.
 This can be done with a sports drink or a carbohydrate-rich snack such as a fruit smoothie.

 Find a Nutrition Expert

 Looking for credible nutrition information and recommendations?
 The Academy of Nutrition and Dietetics' network of credentialed food and nutrition practitioners are ready to help!